 If you're a writer, you already know the answer: Because it's A Great F-ing Scene.

-And don't even get me started how just plain wrong cutting a beautiful passage is, no matter how little it drives the plot.
+And don't even get me started on how just plain wrong cutting a beautiful passage is, no matter how little it drives the plot.
 It's not what decent, civilized people do.
-I mean, we don't throw our new puppy in the garbage just because we realize he actually serves no purpose other than to amuse us, do we?
-He doesn't help out with the kids or the bills or the yard work, yet we still keep him around and no one's saying anything about it.
-Well, my husband is actually.
-Every day he says we should get rid of him.
-But he wouldn't really do it.
-Because people don't do stuff like that.
-Which is exactly why it's so hard for me to understand why this scene has to go.
+I mean, we don't throw puppies in the garbage just because they serve little purpose other than to warm our hearts, do we?
+I mean, he doesn't help out with the kids or the bills or the yard work, yet we still keep him around.

-Along those same lines of morality, let's talk about how wasteful deleting words is.
-There are writer's blocked children in China and we're just going to throw six-hundred-and-eighty nine words in the trash?
+And let's talk about how wasteful deleting words is.
+There are writers-blocked novelists and screenwriters in New York and L.A. that would kill for those words, and we're just going to throw six-hundred-and-eighty nine words in the trash?
+Because they're not driving the plot forward?
 Disgusting.
-I can't do it.